What is monkeypox and should I be worried?

 What can I do to keep safe?

-Right now, because the numbers are so low, you don’t need to do anything in particular to keep yourself safe.
-If numbers do rise and you’re worried about catching it or passing it onto someone with a vulnerable immune system, it’s a good idea to practice what we all learnt during Covid.
+If you’re worried about catching it or passing it onto someone with a vulnerable immune system, it’s a good idea to practice what we all learnt during Covid.
 Wash your hands more often, avoiding contact with anyone who has symptoms and wear a face mask if it makes you feel more comfortable – you know the drill!

 By Olivia Capadose